 When discussing rotation options, please clarify the mode in which the rotation will take place.

-Students rotating in-person with research groups must follow all group and IST rules.
+Students rotating with research groups must follow all group and IST rules.

 - Is it safe to be in the lab?
 Are there any restrictions or hygiene recommendations?